magidc/ideavim-anyobject/README.md

 - **Inner selection (`ia`)**: Selects only the argument itself
 - **Outer selection (`ia`)**: Selects the entire argument including the separator and the argument itself

 **Multiple outer selections are supported**.
-For example `d2a` will delete the current argument and the next one
+For example `d2aa` will delete the current argument and the next one including separator

 ### AnyFunction (`f`)